1) Explain the main purpose of an operating system?

 d) dir /w /p

 Answer: d) dir /w /p

-50) How would a filenamed EXAMPLEFILE.TXT appear when viewed under the DOS command console operating in Windows 98?
+50) How would a file name EXAMPLEFILE.TXT appear when viewed under the DOS command console operating in Windows 98?

 The filename would appear as EXAMPL~1.TXT .
-The reason behind this is that filenames under this operating system is limited to 8 characters when working under DOS environment.
+The reason behind this is that filenames under this operating system are limited to 8 characters when working under DOS environment.

 There is no concept of Folder in Ubuntu.
-Everything including your hardware is a FILE
+Everything included in your hardware is a FILE.